philzook58/philzook58.github.io/_notes/Physics/Mechanics.md

 The Big 4

+Velocity is the change of position with respect to time

 ## Free Body Diagrams and Force Balance

 ## F = ma
 Friction
 Atwood machines

+The force is the change of momentum wth respect to time
+$$ F = \frac{p}{dt} $$

+Force is a function of position and velocity.

+Conservation of energy and momentum

+Center of Mass.
+Conservation of total momentum.
+In center of mass frame, the center of mass itself is preserved.

+## Virial
+A truly odd duck.
+Most useful as a kinetic theory kind of thing.

 ## Simple Harmonic Motion